RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/live-migration.md

 In our lab we only need to have only one VM running.
 Let's remove the hostpath-based VM, as this cannot be live migrated anyway, as it's utilising hypervisor based storage and is therefore RWO (read-write once) by definition.
 Our OCS-based virtual machine is using shared-storage on Ceph, and therefore should support live migration.

-First delete the VM we created earlier
+First delete the VM we created earlier:

 ```execute-1
 oc delete vm/rhel8-server-hostpath
 ```

-And wait for VM is deleted:
+This should advise that the instance has been removed:

 ~~~bash
 virtualmachine.kubevirt.io "rhel8-server-hostpath" deleted